-- If you travel to a city, remove all the cubes unless it’s urgent you move on.
+- If you travel to a city, remove all cubes unless it’s urgent you move on.
 Removing all of them prevents buildup later or having to go back again in the near future.

 - Use your ability!
 If you can build free centres… Do it as much as you can!
-If you can remove all cubes as a medic, you can be a sweeping hero clearing the map of the 3 cube cities while someone else collects cards
+If you can remove all cubes as a medic, you can be a sweeping hero clearing the map of the 3 cube cities while someone else collects cards.

 - If you have quarantine specialist, sometimes less movement is more effective.
 This role means that a player sat on a city protects it from infection cubes being added, so where you end your turn can be important, and mean that playing defensively is the better option.

-- An example of airlift and Quarantine Specialist being used might be during an epidemic, as you could find out that which city has 3 cubes on it, airlift there, and you prevent an outbreak if it comes up again in the infect stage.
+- An example of airlift and Quarantine Specialist being used might be during an epidemic, as you could find out that which city has three cubes on it, airlift there, and you prevent an outbreak if it comes up again in the infect stage.
 If you’re lucky, this is a really good thing to try and pull off.

 - Communicate!
 Make sure you collaborate and make the most of each other’s ideas and character roles, as it’s a fun game for teamwork.
 The group strategising, and role cards give the game its variety and replay value, and make it easier too.